ryanthtra/prototypes/example/README.md

 > ####Step 5.
 Add details into the pull request
 > 1. Give the pull request a title, by default its the name of the last commit (package) message that was saved
+>   1. Title the pull request with the name of the prototype followed by your first and last name
+>       - Example: Example Prototype - Eric Johnson
 > 1. <b>Don't assign a user.</b> (An Instructor will select who this gets assigned too)
 >   1. Further into the cohort we will have students learn to review pull requests
 > 1. Click on "Create pull Request"